Ebin-Benny/github-measurement/README.md

 ## Specs

-Interrogate the GitHub API to build visualisation of data available tht elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal or team performance.
+Interrogate the GitHub API to build visualisation of data available that elucidates some aspect of the softare engineering process, such as a social graph of developers and projects, or a visualisation of indiviudal or team performance.
 Provide a visualisation of this using the d3js library.

 ## Screenshots